HNorlen/iot-docs/monitoring/index.md

                     ....
 ```

-The above ensures that all projects are scanned for GrafanaDashboard resources.
-To ensure that the correct permission is set to scan these projects then you can run the following ansible playbook, located in the https://github.com/integr8ly/grafana-operator/tree/master/deploy/ansible repo, to setup the cluster role:
+The yaml updates ensure that all projects are scanned for GrafanaDashboard resources.
+To ensure that the correct permission is set to scan these projects, run the following Ansible playbook in the https://github.com/integr8ly/grafana-operator/tree/master/deploy/ansible repo to set up the cluster role:

 ```
 ansible-playbook grafana-operator-cluster-dashboards-scan.yaml -e k8s_host=https://api.yourcluster.com:6443 -e k8s_api_key=xxxxx -e k8s_validate_certs=false -e grafana_operator_namespace=openshift-user-workload-monitoring
 ```

-The k8s_api_key is the login token used when you do an oc login.
+The `k8s_api_key` is the login token that is used when you do an oc login.
 Alternatively you can use `k8s_password` and `k8s_username`.

-#### Grafana Instance
+#### Grafana instance

-Next step is to create the Grafana instance.
-Within the Grafana Operator UI in Installed Operators section of the OpenShift UI select the `Grafana` tab and click `Create Grafana`.
+The next step is to create the Grafana instance.

+Within the Grafana Operator UI in Installed Operators section of the OpenShift UI, select the *Grafana* tab and click *Create Grafana*.

 Enter the following yaml:

 ```
 apiVersion: integreatly.org/v1alpha1